cycle/docs/docs/en/relation/morphed.md

 morphKey    | string | Name of key to store related entity role.
 Defaults to `{relationName}_role` morphKeyLength | int | The length of morph key.
 Defaults to 32 indexCreate | bool   | Create an index on morphKey and innerKey.
-Defaults to `true` collection  | string | Collection that will contain loaded entities.
-Defaults to `array`
+Defaults to `true` collection  | string | Collection type that will contain loaded entities.
+By defaults uses `Cycle\ORM\Collection\ArrayCollectionFactory`

 > As in case with `belongsToMorphed`,  FKs are not supported.
 You can query or eager load this relation as any other relation types.